aiscientchemist/simple-agent/README.md

 IndatsightAgent is a Python-based AI system designed to fetch a from GitHub and Reddit, process it, and leverage a local Hugging Face Language Model  to answer user queries about trends and insights within that data.

-Objective

-To build a simplified, yet functional AI system that analyzes data and responds to user queries using language models (LLMs) and machine learning techniques.
-The system can run locally.

 Features